 For too long, best practice in promoting workplace gender equality has had a narrow focus: building skills and confidence for women to address adversities prevalent in male-dominated fields—e.g., the lean in approach.

 We know we can broaden that focus—and do more.

 Prisms are glass objects that refract light—and also bring out every color of the rainbow.

 One of our core values refers to “turning the prism”: in other words, to get a different perspective.
 At Prism Shift, we’re bringing together different perspectives on education, tech, and the workforce to change the industry for the better.

-Since 2013, 151 women have attended Launch Academy’s Boston-based coding bootcamp, with 92 percent graduating and 87 percent getting placed in tech-related careers.
+Since 2013, more than 150 women have attended Launch Academy’s Boston-based coding bootcamp, with 92 percent graduating and 87 percent getting placed in tech-related careers.

 Prism Shift is an 18-week women-only programming bootcamp that provides a comfortable and supportive environment for learners eager to start a career in software development.
 The first eight weeks are remote and part time, with students leveling up their skills through a required virtual pre-learning curriculum.
 The next 10 weeks are spent learning on campus together, full time, in a simulated work environment modeled around a software development team.